Coffee DIY Wax Melts Recipe

 YOU MAY ALSO LIKE:

-Coffee lovers or not, every home should have a candle or two that makes them feel like home.
+Coffee lover or not, every home should have a candle or two that makes it feel comforting.
 And wax melts are the easiest way to do just that!
-Pin these quick steps to making coffee DIY wax melts now.
-And tag #lifenreflection on Instagram to share yours with us.
+Pin these quick steps to making coffee DIY wax melts now—and tag #lifenreflection on Instagram to share yours with us.